 Couples who chose to exchange their vows with an adventurous elopement may very well end up getting their wedding attire dirty – and I personally think they should.
 Trying to preserve your wedding attire for a party isn’t going to allow you to completely immerse yourself in your elopement day.
 If you’re going to spend your elopement day worried about getting your attire dirty, you’ll be so happy you invested in two outfits up front.
 Get something for for the adventure, and something else for the party.

-Are you traveling or will you need to pack your attire?
+Are you traveling for your elopement or will you need to pack your attire?

 If you’re hiking on your elopement day and decide to change when you get to the mountain top, are you really going to want to carry a huge, heavy garment bag at the same time you’re carrying your backpack filled with water, snacks, and other hiking gear?
 Probably not.